 Kebony is a Norwegian company which aims to be the leading wood brand and technology organization.
 Underpinned by proven timber modification technologies, it produces an enhanced wood of a superior quality that is both environmentally friendly and cost-effective.

 The company's headquarters is based in Oslo, with its production facilities in Skien, South of Oslo and Antwerp, Belgium.
 Currently employing about 85 people, Kebony has regional sales offices in Scandinavia, Europe and USA and sales and distribution partners globally.
-Shareholders are leading the venture with private equity investors from Germany, France, UK, Belgium and Norway.
 The company has received numerous awards for its environmentally friendly technology and innovation, including its naming as a World Economic Forum Technology Pioneer.

 The Kebony® technology permanently transforms sustainable wood species such as pine into Kebony wood with features that are comparable, and in some cases superior, to those of precious tropical hardwoods.
 This unique environmentally friendly process is also a superior alternative to traditional wood treatment based on impregnation with biocides (wood preservatives).
 The company’s patent-protected production processes yield products that deliver major improvements in durability and dimensional stability, at the same time as being highly attractive.
 The Kebony products are suitable for a multitude of applications and designs – encompassing both indoor and outdoor applications.